 Father Richard Rice is the diocesan liaison between Bishop Robert P. Deeley and Charismatic Renewal in the state of Maine.

-Healing Service in Rumford on May 7
+Healing Service in Lisbon Falls on August 13

 Year of Jubilee 2017